asicguy/zcu104_ubuntu/software/petalinux/readme.txt

     cp images/linux/image.ub /media/pedro/BOOT/

     It is assumed that you already partitioned the SD card.
-    - sudo gparted  (make sure you have the correct drive selected)
+    - sudo gparted  (make sure you have the correct drive selected!)
     - First partition called BOOT, FAT32, 512MB
     - Second partition called rootfs, ext4, use the rest of the card.